Brammz/csgo-demo-visualizer/README.md

 The demo-files need to be parsed first.
 Parsing is currently done using [demofile](https://github.com/saul/demofile).
 The parser is in [another project](https://github.com/Brammz/csgo-demofile-parser) (due to errors when using [demofile](https://github.com/saul/demofile) in combination with [React](https://reactjs.org/)).
-The parser parses the replay-file and creates a json-file for each visualization.
+The parser parses the replay-file and creates a JSON-file for each visualization.
-Each json-file consists of timestamps at which the information was updated, followed by all the information that is needed to create the corresponding visualization.
+Each JSON-file consists of timestamps at which the information was updated, followed by all the information that is needed to create the corresponding visualization.

 ## Notes

-* As the event `buytime_ended` is not working, updates for the account and equipemnt value might be delayed.
+* As the event `buytime_ended` is not working, updates for the account and equipment value might be delayed.
 * Damage and ADR are currently only damage to the health of a person and don't include damage to armor.
 * Headshot percentage is only updated at the end of each round.